cshuptrine/nyckle-website-new/_posts/2023-07-28-building-ai-into-your-product-understand-the-difference-between-discriminative-and-generative-ai.md

 stage: false
 featured: false
 headliner: false
-seo_title: "Discriminative vs. Generative AI: Which should you build into your product?"
 summary: If you’re considering building AI into your product, it’s important to know the difference between generative and discriminative AI.
 We dive into the differences and the pros and cons of each.
-seo_description: If you’re considering building AI into your product, it’s important to know the difference between generative and discriminative AI.
+description: If you’re considering building AI into your product, it’s important to know the difference between generative and discriminative AI.
 We dive into the differences and the pros and cons of each.
-og_image: /blog/images/discriminative-vs-generative-ai1.png
+image: /blog/images/discriminative-vs-generative-ai1.webp
 ---
 At Nyckel, our goal is to not only make it simpler to solve problems with ML but also help developers and product teams learn what they actually need to know about ML to be successful in their roles.
 In this article, we’ll review one of the important ML distinctions you should know before building AI into your product: the differences between generative and discriminative AI.